gangefors/docker-airdcpp-webclient/README.md

 It will also mount Downloads and Share from you home directory, change these according to your personal setup.

-> If you already have run the container as root, the files in the config volume might be owned by root.
+> If you already have run the container without the --user option, the files in the config volume might be owned by root.
 Fix that by `chown`ing the files to the user you run as.

     docker run --rm \
         -v airdcpp:/.airdcpp \